lightkurve/lkspacecraft/README.rst

 https://archive.stsci.edu/missions/tess/engineering/
 https://archive.stsci.edu/missions/tess/models/

-When you first load `lkspacecraft` into Python all the kernels will be downloaded for you.
-This will take approximately 5 minutes, depending on your internet connection.
+When you first initialize an `lkspacecraft.Spacecraft` object in Python all the kernels will be downloaded for you, and ``lkspacecraft`` will check if there are new kernels available.
+This will take approximately 5 minutes if you have no kernels, depending on your internet connection.
 Once this has been done, the kernels will be cached.
 If there are new TESS kernels available `lkspacecraft` will retrieve them for you and update the cache.

 The total file volume for the kernels is ~1GB.
 These cached files are stored using `astropy`'s cache.
 If you want to clear the cache you can do either of the following;